kuzzleio/kuzzle/src/ROADMAP.md

 # Roadmap

-There is a unordered features list that will be implemented:
+There is an unordered features list that will be implemented:

 * Multi DB
 * Kuzzle administration BackOffice (change mapping, schema, validation... with UI)